 IP Network: International cooperation

-International cooperation between intellectual property (IP) offices, at bilateral, multilateral and regional level, helps strengthen IP systems globally for the benefit of users.
+International cooperation between intellectual property (IP) offices contributes at bilateral, multilateral and regional level to the strengthening of IP systems worldwide for the benefit of users and rights holders.

 Strong, interconnected, user-friendly intellectual property frameworks at international level help support EU companies doing business outside the borders of the Union.

-With the entry into force of the amending European Union trade mark regulation (EUTMR), as reflected in the Strategic Plan 2020, international cooperation is now an integral part of the core business of the EUIPO.
+With the entry into force of the amended European Union trade mark regulation (EUTMR), and the European Commission’s new Action Plan on IP, international cooperation, as reflected in the Strategic Plan 2025 (SP2025), is an integral part of the EUIPO’s core business.

-As a result, the EUIPO, together with the national and regional intellectual property offices of the European Union, through the European Union Intellectual Property Network (EUIPN), is working with international partners outside the EU.
-Its aim is to strengthen IP protection systems with the aim of achieving convergence of practices with other fast-growing economies.
+As a result, the EUIPO, together with the EU’s national and regional IP offices, is working with international partners outside the EU through thethrough the European Union Intellectual Property Network (EUIPN).
+The network’s aim is to support EU policies and strengthen IP protection systems to achieve convergence of practices with other fast-growing economies.

-The key elements of this cooperation are: exchange of knowledge; creation of common IT platforms; and support for EU users on registration and enforcement overseas, in cooperation with EU Member States and EU Delegations.
+Key elements of this cooperation are: knowledge sharing; the creation of common IT platforms; as well as support to EU users in registration and enforcement abroad, in cooperation with EU Member States and EU Delegations.

-Our objective is to contribute to EU’s policies in the field of IP, so that European businesses can count on tools and practices that facilitate their access to emerging markets.
+Our aim is to contribute to EU policies in the field of IP, so that European businesses can count on tools and practices that facilitate their access to emerging markets.

-- offer common trade mark and design information and classification tools, such as: TMview, DesignView, TMclass and DesignClass;
+- provide common information on trade marks and designs, as well as classification tools, such as: TMview, DesignView, TMclass, Harmonised Database and DesignClass;

 - become leading players in the worldwide convergence stream that the EUIPN is promoting in the IP field.

-International Cooperation at EUIPO takes three distinct forms: bilateral cooperation between the Office and IP offices in third countries; cooperation with the Trade Mark Five (TM5) and the Industrial Design Five (ID5) partner offices; and implementation of EU-funded projects at international level.
+International Cooperation at EUIPO takes three distinct forms: bilateral cooperation between the Office and IP offices in third countries; multilateral cooperation with regional and international organisations, as well as the Trade Mark Five (TM5) and the Industrial Design Five (ID5) ; and the implementation of EU-funded international IP projects.

-The execution of all activities contained under the international cooperation heading at EUIPO covers the lifetime of the Strategic Plan 2020.
-Its deliverables are measured through key performance indicators in the Office’s Balanced Scorecard.
+The implementation of all activities under the EUIPO’s international cooperation heading is part of SP2025.
+Its deliverables are measured through key performance indicators via it’s balanced scorecard.

-The EUIPO has consolidated its close cooperation with the European Commission to promote robust intellectual property (IP) systems outside the EU through IP projects.
-The projects aim to promote innovation, enhance the capacities of non-EU IP Offices and increase IP protection.
-The overall objective is to level the playing field for EU companies, and generate investment and better jobs.
+The EUIPO works in close cooperation with the European Commission to support the implementation of trade, development and neighbourhood EU policies, promoting robust intellectual property systems outside the EU.
+The EU-funded projects aim to promote innovation, improve the capacities of non-EU IP offices, and enhance IP protection and enforcement.
+The overall objectives are to level the playing field for EU companies abroad and generate foreign direct investment and more quality/higher remuneration jobs.

-The projects currently being implemented are IP Key China, IP Key Latin America, IP Key South-East Asia, ARISE+ IPR, CarIPI, AfrIPI and EUGIPP.
-Work within the projects is undertaken in close coordination with the European External Action Service, the Service for Foreign Policy Instruments (FPI) and four Directorates-General of the European Commission: Internal Market, Industry, Entrepreneurship and SMEs, Trade, International Partnerships and Neighbourhood and Enlargement Negotiations.
+The projects currently being implemented are IP Key China, IP Key Latin America, IP Key South-East Asia, ARISE+ IPR, CarIPI, AfrIPI, AL-INVEST PI and EUGIPP.
+The work is carried out in close coordination with the European External Action Service, and the following Directorates-general of the European Commission: Internal Market, Industry, Entrepreneurship and SMEs, Trade, International Partnerships, the Service for Foreign Policy Instruments (FPI) and Neighbourhood and Enlargement Negotiations.

-The Office also carries out bilateral cooperation with IP offices in non-EU countries or regional organisations subject to a prior internal and external cost-benefit analysis.
-Any initiative has to follow EU policies and priorities in international cooperation, taking into consideration the existing Association Agreements, Free Trade Agreements and the cooperation policies settled by the EU for regional areas such as the European Neighbourhood Policy, and with the Management Board of the Office kept informed.
-This arrangement will ensure that the Office operates within its mandate and its existing institutional framework and in full coherence with EU international policy.
+The EUIPO carries out technical bilateral cooperation with IP offices in non-EU countries.
+Any initiative must follow the EU’s policies and priorities for international cooperation, taking into account existing association agreements, free trade agreements and cooperation policies established by the EU for regional areas, such as the European Neighbourhood Policy.
+Furthermore, the Management Board of the Office must be kept informed.
+This arrangement will ensure that the EUIPO acts within its mandate and the existing institutional framework, while fully adhering with the EU’s international policy.

 EUIPO IP Attaché Network

 The need for specific geographical knowledge in the IP field is progressively growing.
-The EUIPO is deploying IP experts in certain regions or countries where the European Commission (DG Trade) requires to reinforce its capacity in the IP area to offer expert support to EU businesses.
-Among other things, IP Attachés represent the EUIPO and facilitate the relations with the respective country/region’s authorities and stakeholders in the field of IP, including trade marks and designs.
+The EUIPO is deploying IP experts in certain regions or countries where the European Commission (DG Trade) needs to reinforce its capacity to offer expert IP support to EU businesses.
+Among other things, IP Attachés represent the EUIPO and facilitate the relations with the respective country/region’s authorities and stakeholders in the IP field, including trade marks and designs.

-IP Attachés answer to both on the European Commission and on the EUIPO.
-Currently, there are IP Attachés deployed in the European Delegation in China, in Latin America (Argentina) and the South East Asia region (Thailand).
+IP Attachés answer to both the European Commission and the EUIPO.
+Currently, there are IP Attachés deployed in the EU Delegations in China, in Latin America (Argentina) and the South East Asia region (Thailand).
 Additionally, an IP expert has been seconded to the EU Delegation in Geneva in the context of the bilateral relations with international organisations, in particular WIPO.
-Another attaché has been seconded to the European Commission (DG Trade) in Brussels, supporting policy-makers with IP expertise.
+Another attaché has been seconded to the European Commission (DG Trade) in Brussels, to provide policymakers with IP expertise.